lrx0014/MITM-Lab/README.md

 > **⚠️ Disclaimer:** This lab runs on a completely isolated virtual network to ensure ethical safety.
 Do not connect the lab environment to production or public networks.

+## Lab Topology

+The exercise uses a three-node layout:

+- **Victim workstation** (`192.168.99.1`): Ubuntu Desktop VM with a web browser.
+It resolves `victim.com` through the lab DNS and browses the simulated banking page.
+- **Server node** (`192.168.99.2`): Ubuntu Server VM hosting the Flask victim application, Nginx reverse proxy, and dnsmasq DNS service.
+This system represents the legitimate infrastructure targeted in the MITM scenario.
+- **Attacker node** (`192.168.99.3`): Kali Linux VM positioned on the same network segment, able to intercept or modify traffic between the victim and server.

 ## TL;DR

 - On the **server node** (`192.168.99.2`):